garagehive/garagehive.github.io/docs/garagehive-checklist-how-to-create.md

 ![](media/garagehive-checklists-example-setup1.png)

-*   Then select Questions
+*   Then select Items

 ![](media/garagehive-checklists-example-setup2.png)

-The above example of a **Question Group** setup will result in the checklist example below.
+The above example of a **Checklist Item** setup will result in the checklist example below.
 Select the "New Line from Template" button within the Process button along the action bar to use some of the preset examples.

 ![](media/garagehive-checklists-setup-questions.png)

-In order to complete your setup, you need to link your **Question Group** to your **Questionnaire Templates**. do to this, go to the **Questionnaire Templates** menu and select the **Questionnaire Template** and press "Linked Question Groups".
+In order to complete your setup, you need to link your **Checklist Items Groups** to your **Checklist Templates**. do to this, go to the **Checklist Templates** menu and select the **Checklist Template** and press "Linked Item Groups".

 ![](media/garagehive-checklists-questionnaire-templates-linked-groups1.png)

-Select the Questionnaire Template Code, then select a Question Group Code.
-Finally, add a Sorting No. to determine the order in which the Question Groups appear on the checklist.
+Select the Checklist Template Code, then select a Checklist Template Item Group.
+Finally, add a Sorting No. to determine the order in which the Checklist Template Item Groups appear on the checklist.

 ![](media/garagehive-checklists-questionary-template-question-groups1.png)

 Once you have done this, your checklist is ready to preview.
-Simply create a Vehicle Inspection from the checklist menu and select the new checklist you have created to preview it.
+Simply create a checklist from the checklist menu and select the new checklist you have created to preview it.

 # See Also
 [How to perform a Vehicle Inspection](https://docs.garagehive.co.uk/docs/garagehive-technicians-vehicle-inspections.html "How to perform a Vehicle Inspection")